Food and Dining

 - Hours of operations need to be adjusted for facilities in and adjacent to the main block for students in the area from 5:00 – 9:00 pm: This is especially a need for graduate students, who tend to remain in the main block of buildings later than undergraduates.

-- A large majority of cook-for-yourself community residents said they would use a pantry where they could purchase groceries or market items to use in preparing their own meals.
+- A large majority of cook-for-yourself community residents said they would purchase groceries or market items and store them in a pantry to prepare their own meals.

 A copy of the slides, which were originally presented to Dormcon on May 11 and have been expanded with data on graduate students, can be downloaded here: